Wealthiscertain/LAGOS_FOOD_PRICES/README.md

 **The visualized data shows that":**

 - At 539.24, Rice imported high quality sold loose had the highest DEC - 2020 and was 43.80% higher than Rice Medium Grained, which had the lowest DEC - 2020 at 375.

-  At 663.59, Rice, imported high quality sold loose had the highest NOV - 2021 and was 48.90% higher than Rice local sold loose, which had the lowest NOV - 2021 at 445.67.
+- At 663.59, Rice, imported high quality sold loose had the highest NOV - 2021 and was 48.90% higher than Rice local sold loose, which had the lowest NOV - 2021 at 445.67.

 - DEC - 2020 and total DEC - 2021 are positively correlated with each other.

-  NOV - 2021 and total DEC - 2021 are positively correlated with each other.﻿﻿
+- NOV - 2021 and total DEC - 2021 are positively correlated with each other.

 - Rice, imported high quality sold loose accounted for 30.01% of DEC - 2020.

-  Rice, imported high quality sold loose accounted for 29.91% of NOV - 2021.﻿﻿
+- Rice, imported high quality sold loose accounted for 29.91% of NOV - 2021.

 - DEC - 2021 and DEC - 2020 diverged the most when the RICE SPECIE was Rice Medium Grained when DEC - 2021 were 225 higher than DEC - 2020.

-  DEC - 2021 and NOV - 2021 diverged the most when the RICE SPECIE was Rice local sold loose when DEC - 2021 were 57.48 higher than NOV - 2021.﻿﻿
+- DEC - 2021 and NOV - 2021 diverged the most when the RICE SPECIE was Rice local sold loose when DEC - 2021 were 57.48 higher than NOV - 2021.

-- Across all 4 RICE SPECIE, DEC - 2020 ranged from 375 to 539.24 and DEC - 2021 ranged from 503.15 to 697.66.﻿
+- Across all 4 RICE SPECIE, DEC - 2020 ranged from 375 to 539.24 and DEC - 2021 ranged from 503.15 to 697.66.